DOI-ONRR/doi-extractives-data/README.md

 npm run lint-scss
 ```

-## Roadmap
-Broadly, we are working now on:

-* Exploring how lease contract information and data can be integrated into the site in a way that meets user needs
-* Exploring how production data can be added to the site in a way that meets user needs
-* Develop site information architecture so that it is clear that it is a part of USEITI, can accomodate new datasets and has a stronger 'why you're here and why you should care' message
-* Reaching out to users to see how we did with the Beta, and learn from them where to head next

-For a more detailed roadmap, please see our [repository's wiki](https://github.com/18F/doi-extractives-data/wiki).

 ## Contributing
-Content and feature suggestions are welcome via [GitHub Issues](https://github.com/18F/doi-extractives-data/issues).
+Content and feature suggestions are welcome via [GitHub Issues](https://github.com/PfeffermindGames/doi-extractives-data/issues).
 Code contributions are welcome via [pull request](https://help.github.com/articles/using-pull-requests/), although of course we cannot guarantee your changes will be included in the site.

 ### Public domain